ginpks/TRANSPORTATION/team/m2/problem.md

 ## Problem Description

-As we are located in the middle of nowhere, whenever breaks come, most of the students want to travel to cities, such as Boston, NewYork, etc. However, not all of them have a car or someone to drive them, while some drive by themselves.
-Therefore, we propose an idea for these two types of students to share a ride together.
+Since UMass Amherst is located in an area where transportation to cities such as Boston or New York is limited, many students seek transportation to these destinations during breaks.
+However, not everyone has a vehicle or someone to drive them, while some students travel alone.
+We propose an app to connect these two groups, facilitating ride-sharing and ensuring everyone can reach their destinations efficiently.

 ## Proposed Solution

 By listing users’ estimated time of departure and destination, other users can choose to contact and set up a shared ride together.
-In this way, user A can earn some extra money while user B can get a cheap ride to the destination with a way better experience than taking the bus.
+In this way, user A can earn some extra money while user B can get a cheap ride to their destination.
+This provides a much more enjoyable and convenient experience than say, taking public transportation.

 Key features include:

-- **Ride posting**: postings from car owners who are ready to provide a ride or people who need one, Users who need a ride also can post information and the system can connect the different users who have the same destination and time to share a ride.
+- **Ride posting**: Car owners and those in need of a ride can post their trip details.
+The system connects users with matching destinations and schedules for ride-sharing.
-- **Private messaging**: chat to connect with each other for ride details
+- **Private messaging**: Users can chat to arrange ride details and coordinate plans.
-- **Location tracking**: provided map helps showcase the exact location for better communication
+- **Location tracking**: Provided map helps showcase the exact location for better communication
-- **Feedback form**: rate your ride experience and leave your comments
+- **Feedback form**: Rate your ride experience and leave comments to help others make informed choices.

 ## Why This Matters

-Helping students in University of Massachusetts, Amherst, using our skill base is our honor, and it can be applied to other schools which are in rural areas as well.
-The purpose of this project also matches the vision of CICS: computing for the common good.
+By facilitating transportation for students in need of it, we’re addressing a real need and fostering a sense of community.
+Not only can this initiative benefit UMass Amherst, but other rural schools as well.
+The purpose of this project aligns perfectly with the vision of CICS: computing for the common good.